Balance Boards Transform Lives

 • Promoting Inclusivity – Individuals with speech delays or sensory sensitivities benefit from having a structured way to communicate.

-• Supporting Caregivers and Staff – Having a tool to help individuals manage emotions makes public outings smoother and less stressful for everyone.
+• Supporting Caregivers and Staff – Having a tool to help individuals manage feelings makes public outings smoother and less stressful for everyone.

 Implementation Tips for Community Spaces: